-Over time, the worth of a house will go up and down.
+Over time, the value of a property will go up and down.

-Home values appreciate in the long term usually.
+By and large, house values appreciate in the long term.

-When your property appreciates you have a bigger asset to borrow against, and you'll produce a larger profit when you sell.
+When your home appreciates you have a bigger asset to borrow against, and you get a bigger profit when you sell.

-The economy is assumed to be the major factor impacting real estate appreciation.
+Many think that the economy is the greatest factor impacting real estate appreciation.

-However, your property's value and the components that play the biggest role in its appreciation are particular to the local Austin economy and housing market.
+However, your property's value and the things that play the most significant role in its appreciation are particular to the local Austin economy and housing market.

 Location in a community - Many consumers choose to live in areas with the most helpful elements for homes to succeed, such as a close proximity to schools and work.

 So when it comes to retaining their value, these communities consistently appreciate much more reliably than areas lacking key features.